 Some ingredients really help soothe and moisturize the skin, lending themselves to summer skin care in particular.
 Here are some of the ingredients you should think about incorporating into your summer skin care routine:

-- Aloe Vera – Aloe Vera is like the Queen Bee of soothing ingredients.
-Nothing will help calm skin like aloe vera!
+- Aloe Vera is the Queen Bee of soothing ingredients.
+Nothing will help calm skin like aloe vera.

-- Rosehip Oil – Rosehip oil is wonderfully hydrating, making it great for summer skin that’s been dried out by the sun and heat!
+- Rosehip Oil is wonderfully hydrating, making it great for summer skin that’s been dried out by the sun and heat.

-- Vitamin C – Vitamin C is a perfect ingredient for those that love the outdoors!
+- Vitamin C is a perfect ingredient for those that love the outdoors, as it helps to protect your skin from photodamage.

 A Few Pieces of Random Advice About Your Summer Skin Care Routine:

 - Carry a toner: We know we usually suggest using toner twice a day, but there’s absolutely no reason you can’t use a gentle, water-based toner throughout the day.
-Spending all day in the sun and heat can really play with the oils and hydration levels in your skin.
-To make sure everything stays really balanced, carry your toner around with you during the summer and treat yourself to a little spritz.
-Not only will it control excess oil and hydrate your skin, it just plain feels great (especially if you keep it in the fridge the night before!).
+Carry your toner around with you during the summer and treat yourself to a little spritz.
+Not only will it control excess oil and hydrate your skin, it just plain feels great (especially if you keep it in the fridge the night before!)

-- Keep skin care products in the fridge: If you’ve never tried it before, there’s nothing better on a hot day than a little dab of eye cream that’s been in the fridge for a few hours!
-The cold can also help reduce the look of puffy eyes as well!
-Obviously, you’ll want to make sure the temperature settings aren’t set to freezing and maybe just check the website of whatever product you’re using to make sure it can’t be refrigerated, but most products are not only just fine there but are actually better off in the fridge.
-For example, our Nectar of the C serum lasts longer if you keep it cold!
+- Keep skin care products in the fridge: If you’ve never tried it before, there’s nothing better on a hot day than a little dab of eye cream that’s been coolled.
+The cold can also help reduce the look of puffy eyes as well.
+For example, our Nectar of the C serum lasts longer if you keep it cold.
+You can even find little beauty fridges made specifically for your skincare products.

-- Cool it on the hot showers: You’ll probably do this intuitively anyway, but if you don’t, think about turning down the heat on your summer showers so you don’t risk drying out your skin more than necessary.
+- Cool it on the hot showers: Turn down the heat on your summer showers, so you don’t risk drying out your skin more than necessary.

 - Treat yourself to a big hat: Who doesn’t love an excuse to buy something new?
-Order yourself to a big sun hat to help keep the sun out of your eyes.
-Go ahead!
-We said you could!
+Order yourself a big sun hat to help keep the sun out of your eyes and your face, neck and scalp protected from the sun.

-So those are our tips for keeping your skin healthy and happy in the summer!
+Those are our tips for keeping your skin healthy and happy in the summer.
 No need to thank us now—you can do it in 20 years when you look half the age of all your friends!